 How Is Obstructive Sleep Apnea Treated?

-Some patients cannot tolerate or comply with CPAP and should be evaluated by a sleep apnea surgery specialist.
+Some patients cannot tolerate or comply with CPAP and should be evaluated by a sleep apnea surgery specialist in New Jersey.
 Depending on the severity of sleep disorders, and the associated pathology a number of procedures may open the airway, improve snoring, and diminish apneic events.
 A variety of sleep apnea procedures can be used to tailor a sleeping disorder treatment regimen.

 Why Is the Treatment of Obstructive Sleep Apnea (OSA) Important?

 OSA causes persistently low levels of oxygen in the blood for a significant portion of the night.
 This sleep apnea forces the body to work hard to pump blood in order to oxygenate the brain and organ and leads to one of the most unrecognized causes of silent hypertension.

 Medical Conditions Associated with Sleep Apnea